Coverage Calculators

 *Above conversions are approximate for categories listed only.

-Turf Masters offers many sizes and colors of decorative rock to choose from for your landscape project.
+Turf Masters Lawn and Landscape offers many sizes and colors of decorative rock to choose from for your landscape project.
 To customize your landscape, see our display areas to find the product best suited for you.

 For high-traffic areas, driveways and walkways, we recommend ¾" rock, road base or breeze products.
 Where pedestrian traffic is not expected, and on slopes, borders, and around foundations, 1½" rock is usually appropriate.
 For berms or steep slopes, we recommend larger cobblestone or rip rap for best results.
 A combination of materials, sizes and colors can provide for striking results.
 Weed prevention and water drainage issues should be addressed prior to installation.